PeterWang512/GANSketching/README.md

 }
 ```

-Please contact Sheng-Yu Wang \<shengyu2 at andrew dot cmu dot edu\> with any comments or feedback.
+Please contact [Sheng-Yu Wang](https://peterwang512.github.io/) with any comments or feedback.